aws/aws-sdk-php/docs/basic-usage.rst

 documented in the API docs for each operation (e.g., see the *Results* section in the API docs for each operation.

-The SDK is integrated with `JMESPath <http://jmespath.org/>`_, a SDL use to search and manipulate JSON data.
+The SDK is integrated with `JMESPath <http://jmespath.org/>`_, a `DSL
+<http://en.wikipedia.org/wiki/Domain-specific_language>`_ use to search and
+manipulate JSON data, or PHP arrays, in our case.
 The result object contains a ``search()`` method that allows you to more declaratively extract data from the result.

 .. code-block:: php